bempp/bempp-cl/README.md

 Full installation instuctions, including installation of dependencies, can be found at [bempp.com/installation.html](https://bempp.com/installation.html).

+On Arch Linux bempp-cl can be installed using the [AUR package](https://aur.archlinux.org/packages/python-bempp-cl).

 ## Documentation
 Full documentation of Bempp can be found at [bempp.com/documentation](https://bempp.com/documentation/index.html) and in [the Bempp Handbook](https://bempp.com/handbook).